Updated June 21, 2023

 This is how a typical recourse debt works in the case of a default.

 Recourse Debt vs. Non-Recourse Loan

-A non-recourse loan is also a secured form of financing, but it is inherently different from a recourse debt.
+A non-recourse loan is also a secured form of financing, but it inherently differs from a recourse debt.
 Unlike recourse debt, the lender can only seize the collateral offered in the loan agreement if the borrower defaults on a non-recourse loan.
-This means that any outstanding balance after the foreclosure has to be written off by the lender.
+This means that the lender must write off any outstanding balance after the foreclosure.
 The primary difference between the two debt forms is the lack of personal liability in a non-recourse loan in the case of a default.

 Advantages of Recourse Debt

 Some of the significant advantages are as follows:

 - Since it is backed by collateral and the borrower’s liability, the lender has to bear a relatively lower risk than any other form of lending.

 - Borrowers with good credit profiles can get these loans at relatively favorable interest rates.